rafdspace/background-boost/README.md

 ## Getting Started

-1. **Choose Your Image**: Select the image you want to enhance from your existing Canva design.
+1. **Choose Your Image from Current Design**: Select the photo you want to enhance from your existing Canva design.
 2. **Apply Effects**: Select from presets like black and white, blur, and sepia to transform your background.
 3. **Adjust Intensity**: Fine-tune the intensity of each effect to get the perfect look.
-4. **Save to Apply**: Save your changes to see the enhanced image applied directly to your Canva design.
+4. **Save to Apply in Current Design**: Save your changes to see the enhanced image applied directly to your Canva design.

 ## Tips for Using BackgroundBoost